 Seeks to develop and provide public policy advice that promotes mental health and improves the lives of people living with mental illness.

-Health Canada is the Federal department responsible for helping Canadians maintain and improve their health, while respecting individual choices and circumstances.
+Health Canada is the federal department responsible for helping Canadians maintain and improve their health, while respecting individual choices and circumstances.

 Good oral health is important to kids’ overall health.
 Yet, for some, regular dental care may not be affordable.
-Healthy Smiles Ontario is a program for kids 17 and under who do not have access to any form of dental coverage.
+Healthy Smiles Ontario is a program for kids 17 and younger who do not have access to any form of dental coverage.
 If eligible, your kids will get regular dental services at no cost to you.

-The Heart and Stoke Foundation of Ontario is a source of information about stroke, heart disease and healthy living.
-It also provides heart-healthy recipes, nutrition and physical activity tips to help you learn how you can reduce your risk of heart disease and stroke, make healthy food choices and get active
+The Heart and Stoke Foundation of Ontario is a source of information about stroke, heart disease, and healthy living.
+It also provides heart-healthy recipes, nutrition, and physical activity tips to help you learn how you can reduce your risk of heart disease and stroke, make healthy food choices and get active

 The Ministry of Health and Long-Term Care is working to establish a patient-focused, results-driven, integrated and sustainable publicly funded health system.
-Its plan for building a sustainable public health care system in Ontario is based on helping people stay healthy, delivering good care when people need it, and protecting the health system for future generations.
+Its plan for building a sustainable public health-care system in Ontario is based on helping people stay healthy, delivering good care when people need it, and protecting the health system for future generations.

-To promote and protect the health of Canadians through leadership, partnership, innovation and action in public health.
+To promote and protect the health of Canadians through leadership, partnership, innovation, and action in public health.